Sardin helped raise money and awareness for the Kay Yow Cancer Fund

 The biggest step UIC took during Moore's third year was on the defensive end.
 The Flames led the Horizon League in defensive field goal percentage, stifling opponents to just a 40.6 percent shooting output.
 UIC was 13-1 on the season when holding its foes to between 30-39 percent shooting.
 The Flames also limited their opponents to just 62.8 points per game, the lowest mark in school history.

 The first two seasons of the Howard Moore era produced impressive wins over in-state rival Illinois, Rhode Island, Evansville and 2012 NCAA Tournament participant Detroit.
-Moore also signed 10 players that eventually occupied more than 80 percent of the Flames' minutes played during the 2012-13 campaign.
-As a head coach, Moore boasts a 2-0 record against Big Ten Conference foes; the Flames will host Northwestern at the Pavilion, and face Illinois at the United Center next season.
+As a head coach, Moore boasts a 2-2 record against Big Ten Conference foes.

 Wisconsin made five-straight trips to the NCAA Tournament during Moore's tenure on staff, winning a total of eight games in the "Big Dance."
 The memorable 2007-08 run produced a "Sweet 16" berth.
 With the Badgers, Moore helped coach four All-Big Ten Conference players, and enhanced Wisconsin's recruiting presence in the highly talented Chicagoland region, successfully recruiting four players from the Windy City and its surrounding suburbs.